sfc-gh-mkobel/hybrid-table-quickstart/README.md

 -- Lists the tables for which you have access privileges in hybrid_quickstart_db database show tables in database hybrid_quickstart_db;
--- TBD
+-- Select name and is_hybrid columns
 select "name", "is_hybrid" from table(result_scan(last_query_id()));

--- Simple query to look at 10 rows of data from standard table FROSTBYTE_TASTY_BYTES.RAW_POS.TRUCK select * from TRUCK_HISTORY limit 10;
+-- Simple query to look at 10 rows of data from standard table TRUCK_HISTORY select * from TRUCK_HISTORY limit 10;
 -- Simple query to look at 10 rows of data from hybrid table ORDER_HEADER select * from ORDER_HEADER limit 10;